 While you are studying for your CL Cert you will be training in contact lens practice.
 You and your supervisor will be issued with a workbook to guide you both through this part of your training.
 You will learn practical skills from your Supervisor and work with patients in practice (under supervision) to perfect these skills.
 To become a contact lens optician, you will also need to complete a set number of case records that you build up over a one-year period and makes up a part of your final examinations.

-The approved training course for the contact lens speciality is run by ABDO College, Bradford College, and City and Islington College.
+The approved training course for the contact lens speciality is run by ABDO College and Bradford College.

 A low vision optician is a dispensing optician who has additional qualifications to support people who are blind or partially sighted, offering advice, assessment and relevant equipment to allow them to make the most of the sight that they have.